Julian-Moncarz/inspect-starter/README.md

-# Inspect AI Starter

-Get up and running with [Inspect AI](https://inspect.ai-safety-institute.org.uk/) in one click.

 ## Quickest setup: GitHub Codespaces

 Click the button below to open this repo in a browser-based VS Code with everything pre-installed: